Elfahor/aslim/spec.md

 An expression can have two types: Unit and Explicit.
 A Unit expression has side effects: for instance variable declaration.
 An Explicit expression can be operated on in further transformations.
-It can be an integer, a string or a boolean.
+It can be an integer, a float, a string or a boolean.

-It is also possible to handle linked lists.
+It is also possible to handle linked lists, which are immutable.

 Legal expressions:
   * Variable names are of the form $[a-z A-Z]* (referred to as `<varident>`).